 The mornings are a time the teachers mostly dread as we have to teach the pre-school, pre-kindergarteners and kindergarteners who are a very unruly bunch.
 The curriculum is not easily understood.
 There are many classes each day.
 I’ve been lucky to get a little help from the other native speaking teachers.
 I almost died after walking into the men’s bathroom on our floor.
 The smell of smoke is unbelievable!
 The bathroom is not smoky.
 The air is so full of smoke you can’t breathe.
 If you want to use toilet paper it’s kept next to the water cooler in the school lobby area.
-There are no toilet paper or paper towels to be found in the bathroom.
+There is no toilet paper or paper towels to be found in the bathroom.
 I often go to the next floor’s bathroom below.

 One strange thing I noticed during my first few days at school was that in many of the classrooms there are smoke detectors going off.
 Every minute or so there’s that familiar beep I know to be from a smoke detector.
 The funny thing is none of the teachers notice it.
 They’ve been there too long.
 They’re brainwashed to not recognize it.
 Weird.